Indonesia may not curb palm oil shipments any more, says GAPKI official

 To a question, Hasan said Indonesia is unlikely to increase the share of palm oil in diesel blending.
 “We are not going to add much in the futures for blending since palm oil supply is an issue,” he said.

-Indonesia’s palm production peaked to 47.12 mt in 2019 before dropping to 44.76 mt in 2020 and 46.22 mt last year.
+Indonesia’s palm production peaked at 47.2 mt in 2019 before dropping to 47.03 mt in 2020 and 46.9 mt last year.
 “Production this year will be lower than last year, though it is expected to increase in the second half compared with the first half,” the GAPKI official said.

 On increasing the area under oil palm plantations, Hasan said Indonesia’s policy restricted such expansion.